-- development should help in the continued enhancement of the built environment in the Central Area, with new buildings of high quality and developed to sound urban design principles and reduce inequalities in the quality of the built environment; - there is a lack of public open greenspace in the town centre, wherever possible opportunities need to be taken to improve urban greening and introduce new public open space; - the area is under quite high risk of flooding, although direct tidal inundation is largely mitigated for through sea flood defences.
-There is the potential for surface water flooding in time of high rainfall in the Central Area, and effects of climate change will increase this and therefore new development will need to take this into account, including through the provision of sustainable drainage; - nature conservation and biodiversity assets within the built up area are limited, and every attempt should be made to conserve and enhance existing assets, and create new ones, as well as the protection and enhancement of wildlife corridors - habitats of international significance are located within the Borough, although outside the built development boundary.
-These must be protected not only from direct disturbance from development but also change that would threaten their integrity, such as increased pollution or changes in water availability; - there are increasing traffic levels in the Borough and Central Area, with consequences for air quality, and new development must help to limit any increase in this, by endeavouring to suggest a change to travel patterns (number, length and mode), through the spatial strategy.
+- development should help in the continued enhancement of the built environment of Southend's Central Area, with new buildings of high quality and developed to sound urban design principles and reduce inequalities in the quality of the built environment; - there is a lack of public open greenspace in the town centre, wherever possible opportunities need to be taken to improve urban greening and introduce new public open space; - the area is under quite high risk of flooding, although direct tidal inundation is largely mitigated for through sea flood defences.
+There is the potential for surface water flooding in time of high rainfall in the Central Area, and effects of climate change will increase this and therefore new development will need to take this into account, including through the provision of sustainable drainage; - the foreshore at the seafront is internationally designated for its nature conservation value and must be protected for direct and indirect disturbance that would threaten its integrity.
+However, nature conservation and biodiversity assets within the Central Area itself is limited, and every attempt should be made to conserve and enhance existing assets, and create new ones, as well as the protection and enhancement of wildlife corridors; - there are increasing traffic levels in the Borough and Central Area, with consequences for air quality, and new development must help to limit any increase in this, by endeavouring to suggest a change to travel patterns (number, length and mode), through the spatial strategy.
 The number of people who walk to work or use public transport is higher than the national average, although over a fifth drive (Census 2011); - the Central Area is well connected in terms of public transport with three railway stations within the area and the bus station.
 However, there is a need to improve the pedestrian and cycling environment, especially where dual carriageways and the railway lines bisect the area; and - the quality of the built environment is important, not only with the effect of new building in 'mending the fabric', but also in affecting existing areas of identifiable character.
 Parts of central Southend are characterised by a current low quality in the built environment, although the underlying quality of the natural and built environment is high in many areas with many listed and landmark buildings and several Conservation Areas.